ringostarr80/ringostarr80/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Python 3
+- 🌱 I’m currently learning Microsoft Azure (CosmosDB)
-- 🤔 I’m looking for help with Docker/Kubernetes
 - 📫 How to reach me: webmaster@ringoleese.de

 <!--